SaraRasoulian/DotNet-WebAPI-Vue-Portfolio/README.md

 <h2> Personal Portfolio Website ✨ </h2>

-This repository contains a dynamic and responsive portfolio website with an admin panel.
+A dynamic and responsive portfolio website with admin panel.
 The backend is built with **ASP.NET Core Web API**, the frontend with **Vue JS**, and the database with **PostgreSQL**.

 <h2>Demo 💻 </h2>